PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 *   **Styling**: Utilizes Tailwind CSS for utility-first styling, with `shadcn/ui` for a pre-built, accessible component library.
 *   **State Management**: Global user state is managed via a custom `useAuth` hook that decodes the JWT.
 Component-level state is managed with `useState`.
 *   **Routing**: `react-router-dom` is used for client-side routing.
+*   **Shared Types**: To ensure consistency and prevent data-related bugs, the frontend uses a centralized file for shared TypeScript types (`src/types/index.ts`).
+All major data structures, like `User` and `Dataset`, are defined here and imported throughout the application.

 ---